 3. Ethereum Virtual Machine

 EVM, as mentioned above in this Ethereum tutorial, is designed to operate as a runtime environment for compiling and deploying Ethereum-based smart contracts.
 EVM is the engine that understands the language of smart contracts, which are written in the Solidity language for Ethereum.
-EVM is operated in a sandbox environment—basically, you can deploy your stand-alone environment, which can act as a testing and development environment, and you can test your smart contract (use it) “n” number of times, verify it, and then once you are satisfied with the performance and the functionality of the smart contract, you can deploy it on the Ethereum main network.
+EVM is operated in a sandbox environment—basically, you can deploy your stand-alone environment, which can act as a testing and development environment.
+You can then test your smart contract (use it) “n” number of times, verify it, and once you are satisfied with the performance and the functionality of the smart contract, you can deploy it on the Ethereum main network.

 Any programming language in the smart contract is compiled into the bytecode, which the EVM understands.
 This bytecode can be read and executed using the EVM.
-One of the most popular languages for writing a smart contract in Solidity.
-Once you write your smart contract in Solidity, that contract gets converted into the bytecode and gets deployed on the EVM.
-And thereby EVM guarantees security from cyberattacks.
+Solidity is one of the most popular languages for writing a smart contract.
+Once you write your smart contract in Solidity, that contract gets converted into the bytecode and gets deployed on the EVM, thereby guaranteeing security from cyberattacks.

 a) How Does EVM Work?